Embodied Polyaesthetics

 Roscher's work (theory, practice and philosophy of polyasesthetics) is the foundation for an interdisciplinary training model being taught in various European schools, colleges and conservatories, mainly in Austria, Switzerland and Germany

 Roscher found out that all art disciplines engage with all the sensory and communicative modalites to some extent.
-This is to be found both in art perception (receptive arts engagement) and in producing art (active art engagement)
+This is to be found both in art perception (receptive arts engagement) and in producing art (active arts engagement)

 This kind of expansion is happening at the edge of bodily knowing.
 Processing at the edge of sensual awareness is bringing the More of (Eugene Gendlin) to the arts, opening up to the Experiential Third

-Step into a user-friendly practice of Embodied Polyaesthetics
+Step into a user-friendly practice of embodied polyaesthetics

-Learn about Creative Compassion
+Learn about Creative Compassion Practice

 We operate online from GER